Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: NUMERICAL RESULTS

-From Table \ref{TT}, we can see that the total decay widths at LHC is relatively larger than that at CEPC, mainly because of the high fragmentation probability $R$ at LHC.
-The branching ratio through three decay channels is about $\mathcal{O}(10^6)$ both at LHC and CEPC.
-The produced $T_{cc}^+$ events at LHC is much larger than the one at CEPC through Higgs and $W^+$ decay, and in particular the events produced via Higgs decay at CEPC per year is very small or can be negligible.
-What is surprising is that there would produce quite a large number of $T_{cc}^+$ events through $Z^0$ decays at CEPC, up to $2.02\times10^6$ per year.
-This is because CEPC produces an abundance of $Z^0$ bosons every year when it runs at the energy of $M_Z$ as a Super-Z factory.
+From Table \ref{TT}, we can see that the decay widths at LHC are relatively larger than that at CEPC, mainly because of the high fragmentation probability $R$ at LHC.
+The branching ratio through three decay channels is about $\mathcal{O}(10^{-6})$ both at LHC and CEPC.
+The produced $T_{cc}^+$ events at LHC are much larger than the one at CEPC through Higgs and $W^+$ decay and, in particular, the events produced via Higgs decay at CEPC each year are very small or can be negligible.
+What is surprising is that they would produce quite a large number of $T_{cc}^+$ events through $Z^0$ decays at CEPC, up to $1.36\times10^6$ each year.
+This is because CEPC produces an abundance of $Z^0$ bosons every year when it runs at the energy of $m_Z$ as a Super-Z factory.